mech/Notes/Functional/functional_programming.md

 # Functional Programming (FP)

-> The whole OOP paradigm is based on sending messages to objects as the only means to interact with their state, therefore making state distributed.
+> The whole OOP paradigm is based on sending messages to objects as the only means to interact with their state, therefore making state **distributed**.

 We're still stuck with mostly "von Neumann" style languages that talk about state and assignment and memory and stuff.

 > Functional units of small size are key to evolvable code.
 This makes for a fine grained "code sand" which can be brought into ever changing shapes.

+* Pure functions everywhere
+* Immutable values
+* Composition over inheritance
+* Records over classes
+* Taming side-effects

 ## Recursion and Loop